Sd.Kfz.222

 Then the ICM kit came around.
 It is dimensionally more accurate, a breeze to build, relatively cheap, but overly simplified in the turret area.
 It has no interior detail and all hatches are closed; the wheel pattern is a bit simplified; the turret mesh is nice; you get an abundant amount of decals (including ones for LSSAH !).
 Detail is less crisp than the Mars kit.

-At that point it all depended on your personal taste, requirements and budget.
+So, at this point it all depended on your personal taste, requirements and budget.

 Pictures above: